nephantes/dolphinnext-tutorial/README.md

    fastqc ${reads}
 ```

 c.
-Let's first add the input and output parameters;
+Let's add input and output parameters using "+" button in "Parameters" section;

 <img src="dolphinnext_images/build3-fastqc-addnewparam-reads.png">
 <img src="dolphinnext_images/build4-fastqc-addnewparam-outputFileHTML.png">

 d.
 After both parameters created.
-Lets select them and define their names that we are going to use in the script section
+Lets select them and define their "Input Names" that we are going to use in the script section

 <img src="dolphinnext_images/build5-fastqc-parameters.png">